tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

       }
     }
     ```
+    Each model in the model list will be run on each backend in the backend list.
+Each model-backend combination will run on every browser.
+If you would like to test specific backends on specific models, the recommended method is to create multiple configuration files.

     For more examples of documentation, refer to the links below:
     [List of officially supported TFJS browsers](https://github.com/tensorflow/tfjs/blob/master/e2e/benchmarks/browserstack-benchmark/browser_list.json)
     [Example benchmark pre-configuration](https://github.com/tensorflow/tfjs/blob/master/e2e/benchmarks/browserstack-benchmark/preconfigured_browser.json)